C64Axel/MonsterBot/README.md

    deleteall - : delete all your data, no recover
    ```

    You can use this for the command list in Telegram ;-)

    The Users Pokemonlist is shared between all the bots connected to the same Database.
 So a user can switch between the bots by stopping the one and starting another one.
 He can now use the same List on multiple Bots.
+   Just start mtgbot.py with Parameter -c < CONFIGFILE >

 2. **userreorg.py** reorganize users who have not used the bot for a long time.
 Days are set in the inifile.